max-arnold/mailchimp-backup/README.md

-# MailChimp list backup tool
+# MailChimp list backup/restore tool

 Apparently, MailChimp thinks it is completely fine to [delete your account with no warning or notification](https://blog.rongarret.info/2018/12/mailchimp-deleted-my-account-with-no.html).
 You can lose access to your account with no chance to backup your list, and the support won't help you.
 Moreover, if you go through all the comments on [the HN thread](https://news.ycombinator.com/item?id=18715866), you will find other people who had the same experience.